-During a routine ultrasound investigation, the width of the posterior part (posterior horn' or 'atrium') of the two lateral ventricles, situated on each side of the midline, is measured.
+During a routine ultrasound investigation, the width of the posterior part ('posterior horn' or 'atrium') of the two lateral ventricles, situated on each side of the midline, is measured.
 These two parallel cavities are narrow anteriorly (towards the front of the body) and wider posteriorly (towards the back).
-The posterior horn of the lateral ventricles is clearly visible at ultrasound examination as a roughly triangular black area (because it is filled with fluid) having inside a white lump of tissue called the "choroid plexus."
+The posterior horn of the lateral ventricles is clearly visible at ultrasound examination as a roughly triangular black area (because it is filled with fluid) having inside a white lump of tissue called the "choroid plexus" (in red in the first picture above).
 This is a lump of tiny vessels that produce the cerebro-spinal fluid.
 The width of the atrium of the lateral ventricles is normal up to 10 mm.